nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 During the execution of the import command, we will call `execute()` on `ImportManager` class which is a part of the `Storage` package which allows the user to select a JSON file that parses correctly into a RecipeBook.
 The parsing is done by the parse methods in `JsonUtil` class.
-Afterwards we will check with our own Model of RecipeBook to filter out the duplicates and add rest of the recipes.
+Afterwards, we will check with our own RecipeBook to filter out duplicates and add the remaining non-duplicate recipes.

-:information_source: Note: If the user clicks the "Cancel" button or closes the file explorer when selecting the JSON file, the current recipes will not change.
+:information_source: Note: If the user clicks the "Cancel" button or closes the file explorer when selecting the JSON file, the RecipeBook will remain unchanged.

 ### Feature: Export RecipeBook